 Student Health Alliance Reaching Indigent Needy Groups (SHARING)

-The SHARING clinic operates every Tuesday night from 5:30-9:00 pm at the UNMC Specialty Care Center located at 52nd & Leavenworth streets in midtown Omaha.
-For more information or to make an appointment at the SHARING clinic, please call 402-559-2666.
+The SHARING clinic operates on Tuesday nights from 5:30-7:00 PM at the Specialty Care Center located at 52nd & Leavenworth streets in midtown Omaha.
+For more information or to make an appointment at the SHARING Clinic, please call 402-559-2666.